State of Play:

-- On June 18, John Riggi, Senior Advisor for Cybersecurity and Risk Advisory Services with the American Hospital Association gave a presentation to Confidentiality Coalition members on cyber and privacy challenges related to COVID-19 responses.
+- On June 18, John Riggi, Senior Advisor for Cybersecurity and Risk Advisory Services with the American Hospital Association (AHA) gave a presentation to Confidentiality Coalition members on cyber and privacy challenges related to COVID-19 responses.

 - In June, the Confidentiality Coalition shared a side-by-side comparison of pending legislative bills on COVID-19 contact tracing and the privacy implications of those bills.